interplaydc/interplaydc.github.io/_leaders/kate.md

 curiosity in all things hidden below surfaces -- deep roots, bedrock truths, neurobiological processes, and ancestral antecedents.

-Kate co-leads the Annual Women's Retreat and the Annual Spring Retreat, and is a member of the DC Organizing Body.
+Kate co-leads DC's Annual Women's Retreat and Annual Spring Retreat, and is a member of the DC Organizing Body.

 She has decades of experience leading workshops, performances, and mentoring other InterPlayers.
-She co-founded The Big Yes Performance Group and co-led the InterPlay Life Practice Program in Washington DC.
+She co-founded The Big Yes Performance Group and co-led the InterPlay DC Life Practice Program in Washington DC.

 **Phone:** (301) 219-1223